apache/sedona/docs/tutorial/rdd.md

 ### Use spatial indexes

-GeoSpark provides two types of spatial indexes, Quad-Tree and R-Tree.
-Once you specify an index type, GeoSpark will build a local tree index on each of the SpatialRDD partition.
+Sedona provides two types of spatial indexes, Quad-Tree and R-Tree.
+Once you specify an index type, Sedona will build a local tree index on each of the SpatialRDD partition.

 To utilize a spatial index in a spatial range query, use the following code: